 We believe we have an important role in shaping our students’ academic success as well as their strength of character.
 In order to have that impact, we must instill ethical values through an integrated curriculum, modeling, and intellectual discussion.

-Our Character Program places emphasis on problem-solving and social and emotional skill development.
+Our core values emphasize problem-solving and social and emotional skill development.
 Our intention is to integrate valuable character traits into the total school environment.
 As a school, we are focusing on four character traits that we believe are personal qualities that build a foundation for success in life and work.

 Building leadership skills are also strongly valued.
 These skills are introduced and fostered as students serve on councils, head clubs, captain teams, perform individual and group tasks in the classroom, and engage in service activities that address the needs of the greater community.